International Programs & Training

 Pacific University's Student Teach in New Zealand program is a practicum experience for pre-service and practicing teachers who are seeking a teaching experience in another culture.
 New Zealand is particularly noted for its leadership in literacy instruction, and Pt England School is recognized for its exemplary use of technology as part of its Learn, Create, Share framework for learning.

-Students who are completing their Early Childhood/Elementary multiple subjects authorization will student teach for two or three weeks at Pt England School, a public decile 1A (low SES) school of 650 Maori and Pasifika students (other Pacific islands, notably Samoa and Tonga).
-Students who are completing their MS/HS single subject authorization will student teach for two or three weeks at Tamaki College, a secondary school serving the same population of students in New Zealand.
+Students who are completing their Early Childhood/Elementary (ECE/ELEM) multiple-subject authorization will student-teach for two or three weeks at Pt England School, a public decile 1A (low SES) school of 650 Maori and Pasifika students (other Pacific islands, notably Samoa and Tonga).
+Students who are completing their MS/HS single-subject authorization will student teach for two or three weeks at Tamaki College, a secondary school serving the same population of students in New Zealand.
 Both Pt England School and Tamaki College are part of the Manaiakalani Trust, a cluster of 11 public decile 1A primary and secondary schools in Auckland that are working together to retool school to make it engaging, empowering and successful for all students.

-This two week teaching practicum is hosted by the Andean Center for Latin American Studies (ACLAS) in Quito, Ecuador.
+This two-week teaching practicum in Ecuadorian culture is hosted by the Andean Center for Latin American Studies (ACLAS) in Quito, Ecuador.
 ACLAS arranges home-stays, cultural events and trips, and provides classes.
-Pacific faculty accompany students on the trip.
+Pacific faculty members accompany students on the trip.
 Quito is a beautiful city of culture, tradition, development, and contrast.
-Seamlessly combining history and the modern age, Quito provides a cosmopolitan atmosphere where a number of races, cultures, myths, and legends are united to create a rich identity.
+Seamlessly combining history and the modern age, Quito provides a cosmopolitan atmosphere where a number of races, cultures, myths and legends are united to create a rich identity.
 Quito is a UNESCO’s World Heritage Site and the equator runs right through the city.

-This is a multidisciplinary, two week seminar lead by the faculty of Egerton University, in Njoro Kenya.
-A Ph.D-granting institution near Nakuru, Egerton was founded in the 1930s as an agricultural college by Lord Egerton on his estate in the “White Highlands” of Central Kenya.
-Attaining full University status in the 1960s, Egerton currently hosts about 8,000 students and features a large, secure campus and an adjoining 3,000 acres of teaching farmland.
+This is a multidisciplinary, two-week seminar on globalization led by the faculty of Egerton University, in Njoro Kenya.
+A PhD-granting institution near Nakuru, Egerton was founded in the 1930s as an agricultural college by Lord Egerton on his estate in the “White Highlands” of Central Kenya.
+Attaining full university status in the 1960s, Egerton currently hosts about 8,000 students and features a large, secure campus and an adjoining 3,000 acres of teaching farmland.